brycefrank/spsys/README.md

 for(i in 1:nrow(all_starts)) {
   subsample(hex_frame, all_starts[i,]) %>%
-    var_srs(fpc=)
+    my_srs_estimator()
 }
 ```

 ## Implemented Estimators

-For both hexagonal and rectangular systematic samples, the following estimators are implemented.
+In total, seven unique estimators are implemented, each of which contains the ability for further configuration.
+The particular formal definitions of these estimators are described in the manual and the publication [].

 ```
-Matern  (1980)*  - var_mat
-Dorazio (2003) - var_dorazio_i, var_dorazio_c
+D'Orazio (2003) - var_dorazio_i, var_dorazio_c
+Mátern  (1980)*  - var_mat
+Non-Overlapping Neighborhoods - var_non_overlap
 Stevens & Olsen (2003) - var_so
-Non-Overlapping Neighborhoods - var_non_overlap
 Simple Random Sampling - var_srs
 ```

-The hexagonal implementation for the Matern (1980) estimator is not a strict implementation of the Matern estimator.
-See the vignette for further details.

 ## Development

-This package is currently in development.
-Interested collaborators can email the author at bryce.frank@oregonstate.edu
+This package is currently in a minimally working condition.
+Interested collaborators can email the author at bryce.frank@oregonstate.edu to contribute to further updates.